Home Care Packages Replacement

 3. More levels of funding for different care needs.

-4. Flexibility to choose who provides your support and how it’s delivered.
+4. Flexibility to choose who provides elderly support and how it’s delivered.

 5. Better coordination between carers and providers so things don’t get lost in the shuffle.

-6. Transparency of information on costs and contributions so you always know where you stand.
+6. Transparency of information on affordable costs and contributions so you always know where you stand.

 New Support at Home Categories